PolusAI/image-tools/classification/K-NN/README.rst

    results but the execution instead takes longer.
 4- ``convThreshold``: An integer that controls the convergence of the model.
 A fixed integer is used here instead of delta*N*K that was given in the paper.
 5- ``colIndex1`` and ``colIndex2`` (Optional): The index of columns from the input csv file where raw data exists continuously in between.
 If these two arguments were left blank, the code assumes that the entire input csv file is raw data and automatically computes the number of columns in the input csv file.
-The numbering of these 2 indices begin from 1.
+The numbering for these 2 indices begin from 1.
 Please note that the code assumes that the first line in the input csv file is the header.

 -----------
 The Outputs